Visitor Insurance for Mexicans Visiting Texas

 Texas and Mexico share a 1,254-mile border.
 Millions of Mexican nationals visit Texas every year for family, medical care, business, and tourism.
 IMSS and Seguro Popular have zero US coverage.
 Here's what you need.

-Why Mexicans Visit Texas
+Why Mexicans Visiting Texas Need Insurance

 Why Mexicans Come to Texas